Hailey-Ross/vorp_goldexchange/README.md

 - Go to your Resources Folder in Terminal
 **Windows** `cd C:\redm\server-data\resources\`
 **Linux** `cd ~/redm/server-data/resources/`
+- Create a Folder named `vorp_goldexchange`
-- Clone this Repository into the directory you chose:
+- Clone this Repository into the folder
 `git clone https://github.com/Hailey-Ross/vorp_goldexchange .`
 *Keep the period at the end!*
 - Add `ensure vorp_goldexchange` to your `server.cfg` file